naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.
+WP Revenue Tracker is a WordPress plugin that helps you track and visualize your revenue from ads, affiliate links, and digital product sales in a single dashboard.

 ## Features
-- Add revenue entries for ads, affiliate links, and digital products.
+- Track revenue from multiple sources (ads, affiliate, digital products)
-- Visualize revenue data with an interactive chart.
+- Visualize revenue data with interactive charts
-- View all revenue entries in a table.
-- Easy-to-use interface for non-technical users.
+- Easy-to-use dashboard for managing revenue entries

 ## Installation
-1. Download the plugin files.
-2. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Access the dashboard under 'Revenue Tracker' in the admin menu

 ## Setup
-After activation, go to the 'Revenue Tracker' menu in your admin dashboard to start adding and viewing revenue data.
+- No additional setup required.
+Start tracking revenue immediately.

 ## Usage
-- Use the form to add new revenue entries.
+- Use the form in the dashboard to enter new revenue entries
-- View your revenue chart and table for insights.
+- View your revenue data visualized in the chart
+- Export data as needed

 ## Requirements
 - WordPress 5.0 or higher